chinchillabrains/svn-wordpress-guide/README.md

 #### 2. Create/update readme.txt
 - Use the sample [readme.txt](readme.txt) from this repository.
 - You can find readme.txt specs on [wordpress.org](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/)
+- On every new release, remember to change "Stable tag" to the latest version of your plugin.

 #### 3. Add your plugin code to trunk directory
 #### 4. Add new files & new directories